Dorsey-Creative/secrets-sync-cli/development/secretScrubbing/tasks.md

 fixGitignore();
 "

-# Verify existing content preserved
+# Verify existing content preserved and patterns in correct order
 cat .gitignore
-# Should contain: node_modules/ AND new patterns
+# Should contain: node_modules/ AND new patterns in correct order

+# Test Windows compatibility (patterns use forward slashes)
+# Even on Windows, patterns should use /
 ```

 **Success Criteria:**